 Star ratings based on patient experience are key to the health of hospitals.
-Consumers use them to determine where to go for treatment, and the federal government uses them to divvy funds.
+Consumers use them to determine where to go for treatment and the federal government uses them to divvy up funds.

-A large Healthcare System was receiving unacceptable star ratings.
-Patient surveys reported poor guest Wi-Fi and difficulty navigating facilities, which impacted the level of funding given to the hospitals.
-Executive leadership wanted Wi-Fi to work seamlessly and needed application experiences that addressed the negative survey feedback
+A large healthcare system was seeing a rise in unacceptable star ratings.
+Patient surveys reported poor guest Wi-Fi access and difficulty navigating facilities, which was directly impacting the level of funding available to its hospitals.
+Executive leadership wanted Wi-Fi to work seamlessly and to create application experiences that addressed the concerns in survey feedback.

 IT leadership reached out to WWT to help solve these problems.
-We listened to the desired requirements and saw an opportunity to support their new Patient Experience initiative by leveraging technology.
-The customer agreed to create an initial pilot program to prove the value of enhanced guest wireless and wayfinding in strengthening patient and visitor experience.
+We listened to their goals and requirements and saw an opportunity to support their new patient experience initiative by leveraging technology.
+The health system subsequently created a pilot program to prove the value of our recommendations, which were centered on enhancing guest wireless and wayfinding to strengthen both patient and visitor experiences.

 After testing wireless solutions using a proof of concept (POC) in our Advanced Technology Center (ATC), the customer decided to implement Cisco Core Wireless to strengthen patient and visitor connectivity.

 We then partnered with Phunware to create a mobile application centered around location accuracy, user analytics, mobile SDKs and Bluetooth low-energy (BLE) beacons to gather granular location data on patients and visitors.

 WWT offered a strategic and cost-effective way to improve the patient experience through a comprehensive solution that included software, support, hardware and installation services.
 Bluetooth and wireless capabilities are now in deployment across the health system's 39 facilities.